GMT-352/G/README.md

 ## A Case Study (Region of Interests)
 Mitigating effects of the 6 February earthquake.
-## Aim of The Project
+## Aim and Objectives
-The aim of this project is detection of areas such as parks and school gardens in Hatay due to unsafe areas brought about by the February 6 earthquake.
+__Aim of Project:__  The aim of this project is detection of areas such as parks and school gardens in Hatay due to unsafe areas brought about by the February 6 earthquake.
+__Objectives of the project:__
+- detection of safe zones ( school gardens and parking areas) that have decreased after the earthquake and whose exact locations are unknown.
+- With the availability of safe areas, people are directed to these areas.
+-The easing of the effects of the earthquake thanks to the ability of people to reach safe areas.